Goblinpiyush/Statistical-Model-Using-Python/README.md

 Audio Features: Danceability, Energy, Loudness, Acousticness, Valence, and other metrics Explicit Content: Indicator of whether a track contains explicit content Project Steps
-1. Data Loading and Initial Inspection
+1. Data Loading and Initial Inspection :
-We began by loading the dataset and inspecting its structure to understand its columns, types, and the general shape of the data.
+I began by loading the dataset and inspecting its structure to understand its columns, types, and the general shape of the data.

-2. Data Cleaning
+2. Data Cleaning :
 The data cleaning process involved:

 Dropping irrelevant columns (e.g., unnamed index columns).